 He produces and writes At the Symphony, a concert preview radio series on KLRE Classical 90.5 in Little Rock.
 He frequently collaborates with organizations in the community such as Ballet Arkansas, Arkansas Children’s Theater, Opera in the Rock, the Chamber Music Society of Little Rock, and many local choral groups.
 He is currently on the faculty of Hendrix College.
 In 2013-2014, he served as visiting assistant professor of music at the University of Central Arkansas, and conductor of the Conway Symphony Orchestra.

 He has worked with renowned artists Midori, Rachel Barton Pine, Vadym Kholodenko, Alexander Markov, Christiane Noll, Calvin Lee, and the Beach Boys.
 He regularly brings emerging world-class talent to Little Rock to entertain audiences and to educate and inspire young musicians.

 Amanda is active in the musical community, as the principal first violinist in the Arkansas Symphony's community orchestra and a violinist in local chamber music ensembles.
-She began studying the violin in New York when she was 7.
+She began studying the violin in New York, where she grew up, when she was 7.

 Grammy-nominated pianist Andrius Žlabys has received international acclaim for his appearances with many of the world’s leading orchestras, including the New York Philharmonic, Boston Symphony Orchestra, Cleveland Orchestra, Rotterdam Symphony, and Philharmonic Orchestra of Buenos Aires.
 Born in Lithuania and trained at the Curtis Institute of Music, Andrius was 18 years old when the Chicago Tribune wrote: “Pianist-composer Andrius Žlabys is one of the most gifted young keyboard artists to emerge in years.”